qub3s/nlp_2025_NiceLovablePeople/README.md

 i.
 Analyzed `datasets.py` to find how to access the raw 'sentence' column of csv for each batch of the dataloader easily.
 Found that we can use `batch['sents']`.
 This is crucial because my changes can work on any seen/unseen dataset now.

 ii.
 Wrote `sentiwordnet_processor.py` module which downloads NLTK dependencies and  `SentiWordNetProcessor` class which takes in a sentence, calculates scores for each word in the sentence and aggregates the scores to get sentence-level positive score and negative score.
 Lemmatization before scoring was added to enable score calculation for more words per sentence.
+I also get the avg_obj_score feature here but avoided using it as a feature because it added noise to the model and was hurting performance of my classifier.

 iii.
 Altered the `predict_sentiment()` function of `MultitaskBERT` class so it can calculate SWM’s avg_pos_score and avg_neg_score and then append them in the CLS token’s vector before classification.

 iv.
-Slight changes in the training loop to make sure that the raw sentences are being accessed for each batch and passed into the `predict_sentiment()` function. `(evaluation.py` changes same as training loop)
+Slight changes in the training loop to make sure that the raw sentences are being accessed for each batch and passed into the `predict_sentiment()` function. (`evaluation.py` changes same as training loop)

 v.
 Installing NLTK on cluster: `setup_gwdg_nltk.sh`